guillermoamaral/Webside/docs/api/evaluations/post.md

 Evaluate an expression, either synchronously or asynchronously.

-Pay special attention to the way compilation errors should be handled by the API so the front-end can react properly.
+Special attention must be paid to the way compilation errors should be handled by the API so the front-end can react properly.

 **URL**: `/evaluations`